 In 1890, a group of hundred man and women dared to take on the challenge ice-skating along all the Frisian cities in one day.
 The journey was a success and a new ice-skating event was born.
 The Eleven Cities Tour has taken place fifteen times since then.

 The event traditionally starts and finishes in Leeuwarden, the capital of Friesland province.
 The other ten towns the event passes through are Sneek, IJlst, Sloten, Stavoren, Hindeloopen, Workum, Bolsward, Harlingen, Franeker and Dokkum before returning to Leeuwarden.
 The finishing line of the race is a windmill called the Bullemolen.
 The most recent versions of the Elfstedentocht took place in 1985, 1986 and 1997.
-One of the competitors in the 1986 event was the Crown Prince of the Netherlands, skating under the name of W.A. van Buren.
+One of the competitors in the 1986 event was the King of the Netherlands, skating under the name of W.A. van Buren.
 The fastest-ever time was recorded by Dutch professional skater Evert van Benthem in 1985.
 He completed the 200 kilometres in 6 hours and 47 minutes.

 The last tour in 1997 was a great event and spectacle that attracted an estimated two million people to the province of Friesland and approximately 2,000 reporters from all over the world.

 A true Friesian drinks Beerenburg, made by adding herbs to jenever.
 There are those who say that Friesland is Beerenburg.
 There is no pub in the province that does not serve the drink.
 Various distilleries offer guided tours to see how the herbal drink containing 30% alcohol is made, but the exact ingredients remain a secret.